Analysis | What we know about the risk Trump’s infection posed to those around him this week

 What we do know is that, over the past week, the president had close contact with people on numerous occasions, during which he might have exposed others to the virus.

-The risk of spreading the virus depends very much on where people interacted, how many were present and, of course, whether they wore face masks.
+The risk of spreading the virus depends very much on where people interacted, how many were present and, of course, whether they wore masks.
 A study from a British research team published in August in the BMJ (originally the British Medical Journal) included a matrix showing how air circulation and even the behavior of those present in a group setting affected the likelihood of spread.
 It looked something like this.

-Given the extent to which venue, prevention efforts and crowd size matter, we looked at Trump’s schedule over the past week to evaluate the extent to which he participated in events that the British team identified as high risk for transmission.
+Given the extent to which venue, prevention efforts and crowd size matter, we looked at Trump’s schedule over the past week to evaluate the extent to which he participated in events that the British team would identify as high-risk for transmission.

 Friday, Sept.
 25